danielgonzalezakamon/api-java-client-library/README.md

 # Usage

-Yo need the two jars (akamon-api-client-base-version.jar and akamon-api-client-proxy-version.jar) in your ptoject.
+You need the two jars (akamon-api-client-base-version.jar and akamon-api-client-proxy-version.jar) in your project.

 The base jar provides you the core funcionaly, and the proxy jar the final classes you are going to use directly in your application.